-Illustrated type & image (IL 202A)
+Narrative Visualisation (IL 202A)

-The Illustrated Type & image 201 module is focused on the development of hand drawn type to be placed in conjunction with an image.
-The student becomes familiar with the treatment of type as an illustrated element, which is then placed in the context of an illustrated image to form a final composition.
+The Narrative Visualisation module is focused on the development of hand drawn type to be placed in conjunction with an image to serve as a book cover.
+Students explore the process of interpreting and representing a narrative and become familiar with the treatment of type as an illustrated element, which is then placed in the context of an illustrated image to form a final composition.